 Haeseong III at a Glance

-Originated from: South Korea
+- South Korea

-Possessed by: South Korea
+- South Korea

-Class: Supersonic land-attack cruise missile
+- Supersonic land-attack cruise missile (LACM)

 - 5.5 m

 - 0.45 m

 - 700 kg

-Payload: Single warhead, unknown warhead weight
+- Single warhead, unknown warhead weight

-Propulsion: Turbojet engine
+- Turbojet engine

 - 1,500 km

 - 830 m/s